tablet6/CarND-PID-Control-Project/README.md

 1. Tried upto 40mph Throttle with manual tuning of parameters.
 2. Used init tau values of PID as Kp = 0.2, Ki = 0.005, Kd = 3.0.
-3. Used p_error = 0.07, i_error = 0.0, d_error = 0.0 init values.
+3. Used p\_error = 0.07, i\_error = 0.0, d\_error = 0.0 init values.
 4. Tuning params:
-	- Started with throttle=0.4
+	- Started with throttle as 0.4.
-	- Reduce the throttle to 0.1 when steering value is out of bounds [-1, 1].
+	- Reduced the throttle to 0.1 when steering value is out of bounds [-1, 1].
-	- Skip doing the above 2 steps if this is the 1st time we see out of bounds value.
-Did in a very crude way.
+	- Skip doing the above step if this is the 1st time we see out of bounds value.
+I did in a very crude way.
 Definetly needs improvement there.
-	- Also, when throttle is reduced to 0.1, clamp the steering value if it is out-of-bound.
+	- Also, when throttle is reduced to 0.1, clamp the steering value if it is out-of-bounds.
 	- Works "ok" upto 0.4 throttle.
 Beyond that, it doesn't.
-	- To improve, I tried implementing Twiddle, but failed to match the class algorithm to the simulator.
+	- To improve the car movement around the track, I tried implementing Twiddle, but failed to match the lecture algorithm to the simulator.
 	- Also, tried playing with tuning tau parameters with other methods, but failed to acheive consistent track completions.
+	- So went back to throttle as 0.4 and reducing it to 0.1 when necessary, before bumping back to 0.4 again.
+This acheived reasonable car movement around the track.

 [//]: # (Image References)